Cervical disc extrusion

 0 images remaining

-1.3cm predominantly T1 isointense/T2 hyperintense lesion contiguous with the C6-C7 disc space extruding caudally into the extra-dural space with tenting of the dura.
+1.3cm predominantly T1 isointense/T2 hyperintense lesion contiguous with the C6/C7 disc space extruding caudally into the extra-dural space with tenting of the dura.
 This is causing a moderate-severe amount of displacement of the spinal cord the left within the central canal.
 No abnormal enhancement.

-No myelomalacia or oedema within the cord.
+No myelomalacia or edema within the cord.